fb pixel

 If you have family or friends already in Winnipeg with whom you can live, this is a great option.

-If you do not know of anyone in Winnipeg you can live with, one option international students may wish to look for when they first arrive is university student housing.
-University student housing has many advantages for students new to Winnipeg that helps make for an easier transition, e.g., it has furnished rooms and is close to campus.
-Searching for an apartment or other off-campus housing is also much easier when you are in Winnipeg and able to see locations and places in person!
-You can find more information on university student housing on the Campus Living website.
+If you do not know of anyone in Winnipeg you can live with, you may wish to consider university student housing for when you first arrive, as it has many advantages for students new to Winnipeg that may make for an easier transition, e.g., it has furnished rooms and is close to campus!
+You can find more information on university's Campus Living website.

 What other information is available to me as an international student?